RTXI/rtxi.github.io/_posts/docs/tutorials/2020-01-01-getting-started.md

 #### Note

 [Let us know](https://github.com/rtxi/rtxi.github.io/issues/) if any links are broken.
 They are all supposed to point directly to lists of hardware compatible with drivers.
-If they don't, something went terrible wrong, and we need to fix the links.
+If they don't, something went terribly wrong, and we need to fix the links.